AgentMC/Sao20/Translate/En/Part6.md

 in a loud voice, Tsukigake also jumped into the water.

-*I can chase the light-yellow figure with my eyes; although his movements feel slightly awkward compared to Shimosaki just now, it swims hard to chase fish.
-But the swarm of trout quickly moved from side to side and could not be quickly caught.
-To Tsukigake which is of a quieter personality than Shimosaki, I guess, the load of sudden fish hunt was too heavy......* At that time, Shimosaki who overcame them earlier, jumped in front of the school of trout.
+*I can chase the light-yellow figure with my eyes; although her movements feel slightly awkward compared to Shimosaki just now, she swims hard to chase fish.
+But the swarm of trout quickly moved from side to side and could not be easily caught.
+To Tsukigake which is of a quieter personality than Shimosaki, I guess, the burden of sudden fish hunt was too heavy......* At that time, Shimosaki who overcame them earlier, jumped in front of the school of trout.
 Tsukigake plunged into the space where the surprised school got disarranged.

 As it jumped out of the water surface, a splendid trout, of about 25 cen, was held in the mouth of the young dragon returning to the shore.